PartlySaneStudios/partly-sane-skies/README.md

 ### Custom Sounds for SkyBlock

-Instead of the normal noteblocks, there is now the option to use computer generated, discord sounds or even live instruments to play sounds such as SkyBlock music and sound effects.
+Instead of the normal note blocks, there is now the option to use computer generated, discord sounds or even live instruments to play sounds such as SkyBlock music and sound effects.

 ### Location Banner